-KQML is a message-based ACL [6,7,15], and it considers each message not only contains the content but also the attitude or "intention" the sender has for that content.
-For instance, consider that Agent A sends the following statement as the content of a message to Agent B:
+KQML is based on speech act theory in which inter agent communication is thought of as similar to "conversations" between humans [6,7,14].
+KQML considers that each message not only contains the content but also the intention the sender has for that content.
+To see the different intentions a sender may associate with different messages, consider the example that Agent A sends the following statement as the content of a message to Agent B: